 Now, I have to be really conscious of what I’m putting in my body to make sure I’m getting my carbs, fat, protein, vitamins, minerals.
 This makes it easier for me because I can’t eat a full meal because I have to split it up.
 It’s easier for me to portion control and spread the items into my meal prep containers and take them with me and go.
 My schedule, it makes life so much easier for me.
 I have about a 3-hour commute every day, and it makes life so much more convenient for me to take my stuff & go.

 I count my macros, and Trifecta has helped me be more on point with where I want to hit my goals.
-I love all the options Trifecta offers for the a la carte, the bison, venison, all things I enjoy.
+I love all the options Trifecta offers for Meal Prep, the bison, venison, all things I enjoy.

 I count my macros, and Trifecta has helped me be more on point with where I want to hit my goals.
-I love all the options Trifecta offers for the a la carte, the bison, venison, all things I enjoy.
+I love all the options Trifecta offers for Meal Prep, the bison, venison, all things I enjoy.
 I have a gluten allergy, so things like quinoa and rice are exactly what I need.
 Otherwise, it’s hard to hit carb goals when you aren’t able to wheat and rye.

-I like being able to do the a-la-carte because I can pick and choose what I want and what I don’t want.
+I like being able to do meal prep because I can pick and choose what I want and what I don’t want.
 Sometimes I’ll order vegetables, and sometimes I’ll pass on them and get some fruit instead from the grocery store, and I can do that.
 I’m not locked into individual meals, and I like having the mix and match options."

 Whether your goal is weight loss, muscle gain, or a little bit of both let Trifecta help get you started on the right track.